Honolulu, HI

 Recycling Infrastructure: Facilities for recyclable collection foster environmental stewardship and feed value back into the community economy.

-Victoria Ward Park Makai represents a forward-thinking vision for urban parks—one that unites ecological restoration, cultural preservation, and inclusive public space.
-It stands as a model for how cities can embrace landscape architecture to regenerate land, enrich communities, and chart a more sustainable future.
+Victoria Ward Park Makai represents a forward-thinking vision for urban parks—one that integrates ecological restoration, cultural preservation, and inclusive public spaces.
+It stands as a model for how cities can embrace landscape design/architecture to regenerate land, enrich communities, and chart a more sustainable future.

 Image credit: Ward Village